News & Trending Money News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-But there are times when you need to write a check, and fraudsters are waiting to take advantage of those opportunities.
+But there are still instances when you deal with checks, and fraudsters are waiting to take advantage of those opportunities.
 Fortunately, there are things you can do to avoid becoming a victim of these schemes.

-Following are five common scams and what you can do to avoid losing money.
-We also offer tips for what to do if you have become ensnared in a check scam.
+Following are five common scams and what you can do to avoid losing money — plus what to do if you have become ensnared in a check scam.

 If you’re over 50, take advantage of massive discounts and financial resources